tatthien/weekly/README.md

+⚠️ This project has been archived.
+Please check out the version 2 [here](https://github.com/tatthien/myweek)

 # Weekly

 It's a methodology to keep track of your stuff like tasks, events, notes by creating the bullets.
 I found that I love